How Star Trek: Discovery's Spock differs from the classic Nimoy take

 That scruffy facial hair.

-Both Nimoy and Zachary Quinto, who played Spock in the new movies, largely played Spock as the clean-cut, logical science officer for the Enterprise.
+Both Nimoy and Zachary Quinto, who played Spock in the new movies, largely played the character as the clean-cut, logical science officer for the Enterprise.
 That's not what we'll get with Discovery's Spock, played by Ethan Peck.

 "This is the unwritten chapter of a period of time for Spock that could only be told on this season of Star Trek Discovery," Alex Kurtzman, co-executive producer and showrunner for the show, said in an interview in October.

 The embrace of elements like Spock, Capt.
 Christopher Pike and the starship Enterprise underscores Discovery's deeper dive into the Star Trek canon.
-While the first season of the show danced around bits of well-tread Star Trek lore, Discovery seems unafraid to go all-in on the legacy aspects in the upcoming season.
+While the first season of the show danced around bits of well-trodden Star Trek lore, Discovery seems unafraid to go all-in on the legacy aspects in the upcoming season, which starts Jan.
+17.

-And though Kurtzman said the show will respect the canon, it's clear this isn't going to be the Spock you know and love.
+And although Kurtzman said the show will respect the canon, it's clear that this Spock won't be the one you know.

 Spock before Spock